Palmyra Atoll: National Wildlife Refuge and National Monument

 In December 2000, The Nature Conservancy (TNC) bought most of Palmyra Atoll from the three Fullard-Leo brothers for coral reef conservation and research.
-In 2003, a scientific study was published about fossilized coral that was washing up on Palmyra.
+In 2003, a scientific study was published about fossilized coral washing up on Palmyra.
 This fossilized coral was examined for evidence of the behavior of the effect of El Niño on the tropical Pacific Ocean over the past 1,000 years.
+The atoll was purchased for US$30 million; however, certain areas were later purchased by the United States government.
+TNC, Island Conservation, and the U.S. Fish and Wildlife Service manage the island, which is used for research.
+Major programs have been to eliminate rats and invasive palms.
+One of the challenges has been understanding how the rich peaty soil that can be found on the island developed on the coral, and one of the overall goals is to maintain biodiversity globally in locations similar to Palmyra.

-On January 18, 2001, Secretary of the Interior Bruce Babbitt issued Secretary's Order No. 3224 designating Palmyra's tidal lands, submerged lands and surrounding waters out to 12 nmi from the water's edge as a National Wildlife Refuge.Palmyra Atoll Subsequently, the Department of the Interior published a regulation providing for the management of the refuge.
+On January 18, 2001, Secretary of the Interior Bruce Babbitt issued Secretary's Order No. 3224 designating Palmyra's tidal lands, submerged lands and surrounding waters out to 12 nmi from the water's edge as a National Wildlife Refuge.
+Subsequently, the Department of the Interior published a regulation providing for the management of the refuge.
 66 Fed.
 Reg.
 7660-01 (January 24, 2001).
 The pertinent part of the regulation states:

 We will close the refuge to commercial fishing but will permit a low level of compatible recreational fishing for bonefishing and deep water sportfishing under programs that we will carefully manage to ensure compatibility with refuge purposes. ...
 Management actions will include protection of the refuge waters and wildlife from commercial fishing activities.